ramyses-rodrigues/praat/README.md

 or “Couldn’t communicate with a helper application“, or just a crash (happens with Xcode 15.0), you will have to log in to `developer.apple.com` and do Review Agreement -> Agree;
-you may then also have to go (or log in) to App Store Connect, then Business (or Agreements, Tax, and Banking) -> Paid Apps Agreement -> View and Agree to Terms (even if you have no paid apps).
+you may then also have to go (or log in) to App Store Connect, then Agreements, Tax, and Banking -> Paid Apps -> View or Terms (even if you have no paid apps).

 **Testing** on multiple Intel64 platform versions can be done on older Intel64 Macs, using virtual machines with Parallels Desktop.
 For instance, a 2013 Macbook Pro can handle